The Adversarial Defence

 This exercise uses the same structure as Rebuild Under New Constraints from Chapter 4.
 Your position is challenged, and you must adapt or defend.

-Feed your position from Exercise 1 into Claude with a specific adversarial prompt.
+Feed your position from Exercise 1 into two different AI tools with a specific adversarial prompt.
 Receive AI counter-arguments.
-Respond in writing -- without AI.
+Respond in writing, without AI.
 Feed your defence back to AI for a second round of attacks.
 Respond again.
 Three rounds total.
 If your position changes during the exercise, document the exact moment and reason.

 The complete three-round exchange: Round 1 AI attack, then your defence (written without AI), then Round 2 AI attack, then your defence, then Round 3 AI attack, then your defence.
 A Position Tracker showing whether your position held, shifted, or reversed, with the exact reasoning at each round.
 A reflection (150 words) on which counter-argument was hardest to answer and why.